Habibi: Vol. 3 Nos. 3 & 4 (1976); Vol 17, No. 3 (1999)

 In 1969, we dealt with the problem of music.
 I had always performed indoors and was used to amplified musical instruments.
 The problem in replicating a sixteenth-century outdoor Faire was that they wanted it to be completely authentic, and that meant no electricity, no batteries, no “piggies” (portable amplifiers), and no twentieth-century knob volume tricks.
 We had to go back to the pre-nightclub music of the tribes.
 To project outdoors, I accumulated as many noise makers as I could, such as finger cymbals, sistrums, tambourines, wooden clappers, darbukas, mijwiz, tabl baladi (large base drum held in place by strap), and defs (large frame drum held like a tambourine).
 The troupe was instructed in the zaghareet, the ululation which for Middle Eastern women expresses exhilaration.

 The professional musicians I had worked with were not interested in getting up early, driving out to the boondocks, playing in the dust, and worst of all, not being heard or paid a decent wage.
-Only Louis Habib, full-time barber and sometime oud player, volunteered to play for us “just for fun”.
+Only Louis Habib, a full-time barber, and sometime oud player, volunteered to play for us “just for fun”.
 It wasn’t long before it wasn’t fun for him anymore.
-The oud is a delicate instrument which was easily overpowered by the drums.
+The oud is a delicate instrument that was easily overpowered by the drums.
 Not so with the mizmar (Egyptian oboe).
 After teaching to mizmar taped music for years, I finally managed to collect a few of them and began to ask craftsmen at the Faire if they would like to blow into the things.
 We always had craftsmen at the Faire asking to “sit in”.
 I wanted some structure, but it was getting hard to control.
-The first good, almost-Middle-Eastern sounding mizmar player we had was Ernie Fishbach, a craftsman and musician who dabbled in Indian music and had a Middle Eastern flair.
+The first good, almost Middle-Eastern sounding mizmar player we had was Ernie Fishbach, a craftsman and musician who dabbled in Indian music and had a Middle Eastern flair.
 He became the backbone of our Middle Eastern orchestra, teaching willing enthusiasts to puff up their cheeks for thirty minutes, three times a day.
-The ear-piercing, hypnotic shrieks of several mizmars, with tabl baladi and multiple darbuka accompanying the dancers became, for many of our fans, the sound of the Faire.
+The ear-piercing, hypnotic shrieks of several mizmars, with tabl baladi and multiple darbuka accompanying the dancers, became, for many of our fans, the sound of the Faire.

 In 1969, I accidentally used snakes.
 I say accidentally because we had a magician who used a two-headed Indian snake as part of his act.
 He would show the audience an empty frying pan to which he applied flames, and after twirling it in the air a couple of times he would pull out a snake.
 I noticed that the audience reaction was repulsion and disgust as he put the almost unconscious animal in a sack until the next show.
 Since his treatment of the animal was lacking in compassion and I felt the snake might be killed, I insisted that he give the snake to me.
 When he did, I simply stared back at the thing.
 What do you do with a snake?
 What would it do to you, if it had the chance?
-I soon learned that not all snakes are venomous, and that mostly they lay around until they are hungry.
+I soon learned that not all snakes are venomous and that mostly they lay around until they are hungry.
 No one in the early troupe would handle the snake.
 When I suggested we add variety and “hokum” to the show, one of the replies was, “I don’t want to be a freak.”
 So I did everything.
 I sang, danced on water glasses while holding a snake, and played drums in between.
 I have never seen or worked in person with a dancer from the Middle East who used a snake.
 I know of Indian fakirs who use snakes, but they do not dance with them.
 The snake dance was my culmination of the trials and errors after that first accidental possession of the snake.
 I never meant to suggest by our performance that it was or is done traditionally by dancers in the Middle East.

 It was difficult at first to get the girls to wear the traditional costumes, which often covered from head to toe, because they wanted to display their forms.
 So I covered up, and accompanied them in their dance solos.